ropensci/rnaturalearth/README.md

 This package provides :

   - access to a pre-downloaded subset of Natural Earth v4.1.0 (March 2018) vector data commonly used in world mapping

   - easy subsetting by countries and regions

   - functions to download other Natural Earth vector and raster data

   - a simple, reproducible and sustainable workflow from Natural Earth data to rnaturalearth enabling updating as new versions become available

   - clarification of differences in world maps classified by countries, sovereign states and map units

   - consistency with Natural Earth naming conventions so that rnaturalearth users can use Natural Earth documentation

   - data in ‘sf’ or ‘sp’ formats

 The [Natural Earth](https://www.naturalearthdata.com/) website structures vector data by scale, category and type.
 These determine the filenames of downloads. rnaturalearth uses this structure to facilitate download (like an API).

-s## Install rnaturalearth
+## Install rnaturalearth

 Install from CRAN :